jyek/finance-ai-analyst/README.md

 # [WIP] AI FP&A Analyst

-An open-source AI FP&A analyst that runs in your terminal and works with your file system and Google Sheets.
-It automates financial analysis, builds charts, and writes commentary directly into your docs without requiring new software, logins, or rigid dashboards.
+An AI native FP&A analyst that runs in your terminal and works with your file system and Google Sheets.
+It automates financial analysis, builds charts, and writes commentary.

 Designed to be lightweight, flexible, and composable, this agent fits into the tools you already use.
-No black-box SaaS, no vendor lock-in, just AI that works where finance work happens.
+No clunky FP&A software, no vendor lock-in, just AI that works where finance work happens.

 ## Features